sys-debug/Crbftn/IMAGE_REQUIREMENTS.md

    - cart.html (1 reference)
    - about.html (5 references)
    - Index.html (23 references)
-   - assets/js/script.js (67 references - 47 original + 20 new)
+   - assets/js/script.js (73 references - 47 original + 26 new)
    - components/modals.html (1 reference)

 4. **Test all pages** to ensure images load correctly
 5. **Update alt text** to be more specific for each unique image
 6. **Implement lazy loading** for performance optimization

-**Ready for professional image creation and WebP migration with expanded CRBFTN catalog! 🚀**
+**Ready for professional image creation and WebP migration with expanded jeans and jackets collection! 🚀**